SunStarSys/www/content/CMS/technology.md

 ## Why not with something based on the JVM?

--  Just worked out that way, given my 20 year history with the LAMP stack and constructive contributions to the extended Apache HTTPd webserver community.
+-  Just worked out that way, given my 20 year history with the LAMP Stack and constructive contributions to the extended Apache HTTPd webserver community.
 Doable, but again a massive undertaking with lots of hard engineering problems to solve along the way.